navillasa/storj-miniproxy/README.md

 ```
 storj -u http://localhost:6382 register
 ```
+The `storj` prefix is used to access the CLI included with [libstorj](https://github.com/Storj/libstorj).

 NB: When attempting to use the `bucketList` route to list buckets, I ran into the following error:
 ```